-Harper Park Trail. is a 1 mile lightly trafficked loop trail located near Port Orchard, WA that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for walking, trail running, and mountain biking and is accessible from February until October.
+Harper Park Trail is a 1.5 mile lightly trafficked out and back trail located near Port Orchard, WA that features beautiful wild flowers and is good for all skill levels.
+The trail offers a number of activity options and is accessible from February until October.
 Dogs are also able to use this trail.

-easy flat trail with a rickety old yet safe bridge. several small trails branch off of the main trail. benches and a picnic table along the trail.
+This is an easy flat trail with a rickety old yet safe bridge.
+Several small trails branch off of the main trail.
+There are benches and a picnic table along the trail.

 Interesting history of this site.
 Several little trails around this area.
 Watch out for poison ivy along the trails.
 Nice little creek running through the area, and it is a beautiful wooded area.